tazama-lf/docs/Guides/keycloak-operator.md

 ---

 ### Configuring Tenant ID in Tokens
 To support multi-tenancy in Tazama, we need to configure Keycloak to include tenant information in the JWT tokens.
-This is achieved by creating a custom user attribute mapper that adds the TENANT_ID claim to access tokens.
+This is achieved by creating a custom user attribute mapper that adds the TENANT_ID attribute to access tokens.

 <details open>
     <summary>